 Each plan participant is subject to an annual dental plan deductible for all dental services, except those listed in the Dental Schedule of Benefits as 'Diagnostic' or 'Preventive'.
 Once the deductible has been met, the plan participant is subject to a maximum annual dental benefit.
-See the MyBenefits.illinois.gov website for the amount of the maximum benefit.

-- Plan participants may go to any dentist. - ◆ The maximum benefit amount paid for eligible services is listed in the Dental Schedule of Benefits.
+- ◆ The maximum benefit amount paid for eligible services is listed in the Dental Schedule of Benefits.
 Dental procedure codes that are not listed in the Dental Schedule of Benefits are not covered by the plan and are not eligible for payment.
-Members are responsible for all charges over the scheduled amount and/or over the annual maximum benefit.
-The Dental Schedule of Benefits is available at MyBenefits.illinois.gov. - Plan participants may obtain dental identification cards from the dental plan administrator.
+Employees are responsible for all charges over the scheduled amount and/or over the annual maximum benefit along with all non-covered services.
+To find more information about the dental coverage visit thet MyBenefits.
+Illinois.gov website. - Plan participants may obtain dental identification cards from the dental plan administrator.

 Retirees, annuitants and survivors may enroll in the dental plan at the time of initial enrollment, upon opting into the health plan or during the annual Benefit Choice Period.
-A monthly premium will apply for dental coverage.
+A monthly contribution will apply for dental coverage.

-Members may opt out of the dental plan at the time of initial enrollment or during the annual Benefit Choice Period.
+Members may opt-out of the dental plan at the time of initial enrollment or during the annual Benefit Choice Period.
 The election to drop coverage will remain in effect the entire plan year, without exception.